flaneurette/Health-Library/Documents/Food/Cooking Appliances/Stoves/README.md

-# Why You Should Switch from Gas Stoves to Induction
+# Why you should switch from gas stoves to induction

 Gas stoves have been a kitchen staple for decades, but they come with hidden health and environmental risks.
 Unlike electric induction cooktops, gas stoves release harmful pollutants directly into your home.

-## The Hidden Dangers of Gas Stoves
+## The hidden dangers of gas stoves

 When you cook with gas, the combustion process produces: